jeremybatesDC/vueGridBaseballCard/README.md

 4
 5 --> default

-card front/back still i think not \*quite same.
+card front/back still i think not quite same.
 Hard to tell until L2s are restored and are same height front and back

-actually i don't think i want to use provide/inject for everthing.
-There could be a master object MAYBE that front and back emit to.
-But data can be split between front and back, and if anything I need to decouple them more so chunking them apart for asyn purposes would be simpler (yes, can load back async -- but, if a returning user's data is frontshowing: false, then load back right away, and front AYSNC.
-I think thatS achievable.
-Card Front and back really shouldnT share anything.
-Even the name should AT MOST maybe auto-inherit, but not sync.
-If it syncs then i have to think about which line on the cardfront is actually NAME and also possibly provide author with ability to decouple the fields.
-So if it's just really that one field, maybe inject is perfect for that one field...
-So state can/should live in front/back.
-Myabe...
-I need to keep mulling this.

-can i go an inject on mounted?

 ensure name atteibutes for radios unless clashes wiht v-model -- do thye clash / have to match?
 I'd prefer they matched but is that just actually shadowing?